yanoosh/js-performance/test10/README.md

-Defining all callback function every time vs small connection w scope, all definition outside callback
+Defining all callback function every time vs small connection with scope, all definition outside callback